Replay in Deep Learning: Current Approaches and Missing Biological Elements: Replay in Artificial Networks

-In contrast to storing previous examples explicitly, generative replay methods train a generative model such as an auto-encoder or a generative adversarial network (GAN)~\citep{goodfellow2014generative} to generate samples from previously learned data~\citep{draelos2017neurogenesis,kemker2018fearnet,robins1995catastrophic,ostapenko2019learning,shin2017continual,he2018exemplar,french1997pseudo}.
+In contrast to storing previous examples explicitly, generative replay methods train a generative model such as an auto-encoder or a generative adversarial network (GAN) \citep{goodfellow2014generative} to generate samples from previously learned data~\citep{draelos2017neurogenesis,kemker2018fearnet,robins1995catastrophic,ostapenko2019learning,shin2017continual,he2018exemplar,french1997pseudo,atkinson1802pseudo,robins1996consolidation}.
+The first generative replay method was proposed in \citep{robins1995catastrophic}, where it was further suggested that these mechanisms might be related to memory consolidation during sleep in mammals.
 Similar to partial replay methods, generative replay methods can generate veridical inputs~\citep{shin2017continual,kemker2018fearnet,parisi2018lifelong,he2018exemplar,wu2018memory,ostapenko2019learning,abati2020conditional,liu2020mnemonics,Titsias2020Functional,Oswald2020Continual,ye2020learning} or mid-level CNN feature representations~\citep{van2020brain,lao2020continuous}.
 These generative approaches do not require the explicit storage of data samples, which could potentially reduce storage requirements and mitigate some concerns regarding privacy.
 However, the generator itself often contains as many parameters as the classification network, leading to large memory requirements.
 Additionally, generative models are notoriously difficult to train due to convergence issues and mode collapse, making these models less ideal for online learning.
 One advantage to using an unsupervised generative replay method is that the system could potentially be less susceptible to, but not completely unaffected by, catastrophic forgetting~\citep{gillies1991stability}.
 Additionally, generative replay is more biologically plausible as it is unrealistic to assume the human brain could store previous inputs explicitly, as is the case in partial replay.
 An overview of existing supervised replay methods for classification and their associated categorizations are in Fig.~\ref{fig:replay-methods}.

 In addition to the aforementioned models that perform replay by storing a subset of previous inputs, there have been several models that use replay in conjunction with other mechanisms to mitigate forgetting, such as regularizing parameter updates.
 For example, the Gradient Episodic Memory (GEM)~\citep{lopez2017gradient} and Averaged-GEM~\citep{chaudhry2019efficient} models store a subset of previous inputs to use with a gradient regularization loss.
 Similarly, the Meta-Experience Replay model~\citep{riemer2018learning} and Variational Continual Learning model~\citep{nguyen2018variational} use experience replay in conjunction with meta-learning and Bayesian regularization techniques, respectively.